getbubblenow/bubble/docs/local-launcher.md

 data.
 The Bubble Launcher will create an initial "root" account and other basic system configurations.

 #### Activate via command line
-Copy the file in `config/activation.json`, then edit the file.
+Make a copy of the file `config/activation.json` and edit the copy.
 There are comments in the file to guide you.

 After saving the updated file, run this command:

    `./bin/bactivate /path/to/activation.json`